ANJALI-MURTHY/AI-Safety-Assurance/Interval Execution/output.md

 ## TEAM : NEUROCOP

-Group Members:
-Anjali Maddila - G01381846

-Kavya Tolety - G01378070

-Anjali Jayadeva Murthy - G01373209

 ## 1. Complete run show how you run your program AND the its complete outputs.

 We executed the code using Anaconda.
 To start off we open Anaconda and launch Jupyter Notebook.
 This can also be run via terminal by the command: python se.py
 We then install Z3 using the command: pip3 install z3-solver.

 ## Part 1 Outputs